cvat-ai/cvat/cvat/apps/documentation/user_guide.md

   ![](static/documentation/images/image057.jpg)

-You can use the `` Split '' function to split one track into two tracks:
+You can use the `Split` function to split one track into two tracks:

 ![](static/documentation/images/gif010_detrac.gif)